reorx/json_include/README.rst

 Syntax
 ------

-json-include supports one and only one syntax, formatted as:
+json-include supports an extended syntax called **include syntax** in JSON, formatted as:

 .. code-block:: json